ALRhub/hydra_cluster_example/README.md

 # Hydra Cluster Example

-This repository contains a simple example of a Hydra project and how to use it with a Slurm cluster.
-This Readme will serve as a tutorial for Hydra, WandB, and Slurm deployment.
+This repository contains a simple example of a Hydra project and how to use it with a Slurm cluster and WandB integration.
+This Readme will serve as a tutorial to walk you through the individual steps.

 ## Installation
 Create a new virtual environment (using conda, mamba, or virtualenv) and install the repository as a local package